madelinepdx/mixed-messages/README.md

 - Node.js

 ### Setup
-To run this project, install it locally using node and the file local:
+To run this project, install it locally using node and the local file:

 - $ cd ../folder
 - $ node script.js